ShayanHussainSB/ShayanHussainSB/README.md

+#SHAYAN M HUSSAIN

-- 👋 I'm a Web 3 Engineer specializing in developing decentralized applications on Solana blockchain.
+👋 I'm a Web 3 Engineer specializing in developing decentralized applications on Solana blockchain.
 My skills include 💻 NodeJS, Typescript, Rust,         Solana, 🐍 Python, Database Development, 🌐 Production, MERN Stack, and PHP.

 I'm passionate about exploring new frontiers in web development and blockchain technology.
 I enjoy learning and experimenting with new tools and techniques to push the boundaries of what's possible.

 As an enthusiastic collaborator, I'm committed to delivering high-quality code that follows best practices and is maintainable over time.
 If you're interested in connecting or discussing potential collaborations, feel free to reach out.

 - 👀 I’m interested in building professional softwares & helful tools that provide ease to my work.
 - 🌱 I’m currently learning artifical inteligence (ML/Dl) in python, blockchain and woking on my programming skills to persue a future in them.